KoteNahui/Kotes-city/README.md

 Only 3 slam bounces in a row/combo.

-No cheats.(unless to get back on buildings or to challange pad)
+No cheats.(unless to get back after fell on the ground or to challange pad)

 No using any kind of whiplash fix modification.